falaimo99/open-voting/website/index.md

 ## 2. Scenario

 To achieve our objectives, we collect and analyze electoral data with the finest granularity available.
-For Italy, we found data at the “comune” (roughly translated as municipality) level (\~94,000 entities) on official websites, resulting in a dataset with (\~117594 rows) for Camera dei deputati, (\~117611 rows) for Senato, which makes a few thousand rows for each commune.
-For Russia, we accessed data at two levels: individual polling stations (\~94,000 entities) and aggregated data by territorial commissions (\~3,000 rows).
-For consistency and comparability, we primarily focus on the municipality level of granularity.
+For Italy, we found data at the “comune” (roughly translated as municipality) level (~94,000 entities) on official websites, resulting in a dataset with (~117,594 rows) for Camera dei deputati and (~117,611 rows) for Senato, which makes a few thousand rows for each commune.

+For Russia, we accessed data at two levels:

+Polling Stations (УИК): This level (~94,000 entities) represents the finest granularity available, where data includes votes for political parties such as КПРФ (Communist Party) and ЕР (United Russia), as well as voter turnout and total registered voters.
+Additionally, geographic coordinates (latitude and longitude) for each polling station enable spatial analysis.
+Territorial Commissions: This aggregated level (~3,000 entities) provides summaries of election results across groups of polling stations.
+The Russian dataset was obtained from Sergey Shpilkin, who scraped and preprocessed the data from the official ЦИК website.
+While ЦИК provides only HTML tables, the processed CSV format allows for easier integration into our analysis.

+For consistency and comparability, we primarily focus on the municipality level of granularity where applicable, using polling stations (УИК) as a counterpart to communes in Italy.

 Our analysis involves a comprehensive examination of the data to identify anomalies and potential manipulations.
 We employ statistical methods and data visualization techniques to illustrate our findings.
 This approach allows us to demonstrate the strengths and limitations of open data in uncovering electoral fraud and promoting transparency.